-If two referees were appointed to a game, however, should one or both referees withdraw less than 24 hours prior to the game due to (a) injury, (b) illness, (c) unforeseen circumstances, then the following shall apply

-- 44.2.1 A member of either team who holds a suitable referee qualification and licenced with Basketball England, can take over with agreement from both teams. - 44.2.2 If no suitable replacement referee is available, then the game can go ahead with one referee, only if both teams agree to this, and the referee also agrees and is minimum Level 2 qualified and 18 years of age.
+- 44.2 All fixtures require two suitably qualified referees in line with Regulation 41 for the game to take place.
+If it is not possible to appoint two referees by 24 hours prior to the game taking place, then the game will be postponed.
+Should the teams not agree to a postponement, the matter will be referred to the Competitions Review Panel to determine an outcome. - 44.3 If two referees were appointed to a game, however, should one or both referees withdraw less than 24 hours prior to the game due to (a) injury, (b) illness, (c) unforeseen circumstances, then the following shall apply: - 44.3.1 A member of either team who holds a suitable referee qualification and licenced with Basketball England, can take over with agreement from both teams. - 44.3.2 If no suitable replacement referee is available, then the game can go ahead with one referee, only if both teams agree to this, and the referee also agrees and is minimum Level 2 qualified and at least 18 years of age.
 Alternatively, either team can choose to postpone the game.
-If the game is subsequently cancelled or postponed as a decision by either team, the game must be rearranged for a later date in line with regulation 23 in terms of re-arranging a fixture and any costs incurred are the responsibility of the home team. - 44.2.3 In the event of a dispute the home team will be asked to provide evidence to BE of the referee appointments within seven days of the original fixture date, that should have taken place.
-Should such evidence not be available, this may result in game being declared Forfeit by the home club. - 44.3 Should all referees fail to arrive, the Game Day Delegate will follow Regulations 44.2.1 to 44.2.3 (inclusive) as far as possible, in order for the Match to take place - 44.4 Once a referee is substituted, this shall not normally be changed, even if the designated referee(s) arrives.
-The same two referees shall continue throughout the Match.
-The Crew Chief shall have discretion to dis-apply this Regulation 44.5 in exceptional circumstances. - 44.5 In accordance with the rules of the Match, all table officials must be present at the scorer's table 30 minutes prior to the start of the Match.
-If a table Official is not present at the scorer's table 30 minutes prior to the scheduled Tip off time without prior communication as to the reason for the delay (travel delay/unforeseen circumstances), the Game Day Delegate should take the necessary steps to appoint suitable replacements.
+If the game is subsequently cancelled or postponed as a decision by either team, the game must be rearranged for a later date in line with Regulation 23.
+In terms of re-arranging a fixture and any costs incurred are the responsibility of the home team.
+Once the game has begun, neither team may go back on their decision to play/continue the game with only one referee, nor may they protest the score as a direct result of this. - 44.3.3 In the event of a dispute the home team will be asked to provide evidence to Basketball England of the referee appointments within seven days of the original fixture date, that should have taken place.
+Should such evidence not be available, this may result in the game being declared Forfeit by the home team. - 44.4 Should all referees fail to arrive, the Game Day Delegate will follow Regulations 44.3.1 to 44.3.3 (inclusive) as far as possible, in order for the Match to take place. - 44.5 Once a referee is substituted, this shall not normally be changed, even if the designated referee(s) arrives.
+The same referees shall continue throughout the Match.
+The Crew Chief shall have discretion to disapply this Regulation in exceptional circumstances.